bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 incredibly well is ChromeOS.
 There are a whole [bible of strategies](https://www.chromium.org/chromium-os/chromiumos-design-docs/system-hardening/) that ChromeOS implements to keep Chrome in it's own little world.
 Among the strategies involve cgroups, namespacing, seccomp, etc...
-This technologies basically do what Docker does, but without the overhead of a virtualized Linux kernel.
+This technologies basically do what Docker does (corrected).
 Chrome cannot see your files unless you give it explicit permission to do so, nor can it execute other programs, or wipe your hard drive.

 Not only is Chrome sandboxed---*every* important system process